Questions about transport, food or fuel before signing up for the Real Way to Dakar rally?

 Q: When does the rally finish – and more important: will there be a party?

-A: We will arrive in the camp at Dakar Friday night, 31 January after the last special stage from St. Louis.
-The rally finishes the next day, 1 February, with a short stage on the beaches of Dakar by the legendary Lac Rose around noon.
+A: We will arrive in the camp at Lac Rose, Dakar Friday night, February 5. after the last special stage from St. Louis.
+The rally finishes the next day, February 6. with a celebratory short stage on the beaches of Dakar by the legendary Lac Rose around noon.

 Friends and family may be invited to see the last miles of your adventure and the crossing of the finish line.